Hounfor/The-Big-Deal-Add-On/README.md

 – Changed loadout and Yang's commentary for the Crusader CRD-1R to better match the BT timeline (thanks lordruthermore).

-– Added Ymir BWP-2B, BWP-2E and BWP-3A, as well as Hector HOR-1B and HOR-1C.
+– Added Ymir BWP-2B, BWP-2E and BWP-3A, as well as Hector HOR-1B and HOR-1C (again, to lordr for the text edits).

 – An option to save the game after the second mission has been added for MMPNR due to the increased chance of game crashes on urban maps.